 Where to Go From Here

-If you own timberland in Marengo County, Alabama, the first step is a conversation — no obligation, no buyer in the room, and an honest read on whether selling, holding, or managing makes more sense for your situation.
+If you own timberland in Marengo County, the first step is just a conversation.
+No obligation, no buyer riding along, and a straight read on whether selling, holding, or thinning makes the most sense for your tract right now.